dcarapic/hotmeals/docs/user_guide.md

 - Price must be a positive number with 2 decimals
 - Meal name must be unique for the selected restaurant

-## Restaurant owner - order list
+## Restaurant owner - order list (active)
 <img src="screenshots/Restaurant_owner_Orders.png" width="70%"/>

-The user can access this page from the main page, by clicking on the 'View orders' in the restaurant list or by clicking on the alert icon in the top right corner which is automatically displayed in case there are active orders.
+The user can access this page from the main page or by clicking on the truck icon on the top right corner.

-The list is split into two sections.
-First section is the list of currently active orders and the second section is the list of past orders.
-In case the user has selected to view orders only from a specific restaurant then only the orders from that restaurant are displayed.
 The user can view all relevant information about orders as well as history of status changes.
 For the active orders the the following buttons are displayed depending on the status of the order:
 - Accept order - confirm that the restaurant owner has accepted the order; only possible when the order is first placed by the customer